LSSTScienceCollaborations/StackClub/GettingStarted/GettingStarted.md

 First, a preamble:  The instructions below are for setting up the Rubin account, and connecting to the Rubin Data Facility at NCSA, used for the Rubin Stack Club members.
-This is distinct from the Rubin Data Facility used for the work of Data Preview 0 (DP0) delegates, which is at the Interim Data Facility (IDF).
-The instructions for connecting to the Rubin Science Platform as a DP0 delegate, go to https://dp0-1.lsst.io/dp0-delegate-resources/index.html
+This is distinct from the Rubin Data Facility used for the work of Data Preview 0 (DP0) delegates (using the Rubin DC2 dataset), which is at the Interim Data Facility (IDF).
+The instructions for connecting to the Rubin Science Platform as a DP0 delegate, go to https://dp0-1.lsst.io/dp0-delegate-resources/index.html .
+We note that it is possible to access the DC2 data from the Jupyter notebook instance running at NCSA, but this requires one additional step (see below).

 The goal of the Stak Club (which predates the DP0) has been to develop tutorial notebooks on remote JupyterLab instances, to short-circuit the DM stack installation process and get used to working in the notebook aspect of the Rubin Science Platform (RSP).